whisraper/primeng/README.md

 # PrimeNG

-To build you need and nodeJs at version 10.19.0 and npm at version 6.13.4.
+To build you need and NODEJS at VERSION 10.19.0 (!!!) and npm at version 6.13.4.
 I suggest using NVM or NVM for Windows with multiple versions.
 To send to npm repository:
     1) RUN  npm run build-redistribute
     2) Then change version of app in package.json